13078326j/Tut12-Group2/Report.md

 4. Assume a strong economy, without major recession.
 5. Assume that economic policy developments are not unexpected to make our service redundant or undesirable.
 6. End-customers will be available for testing during the time they agree to do so.
-7. The cost of the project will remain the same as the initial cost
+7. The cost of the project will remain the same as the initial cost.
-8. Different departments must provide licence funding as needed
+8. Different departments must provide licence funding as needed.
-9. Project will follow agile methodology throughout execution 10.Training rooms for relationship managers will be available at the training center as needed 11.The scope of the project will not change as soon as the stakeholders sign the scope statement 12.Relevant stakeholders will attend weekly meeting for discussions.
+9. Project will follow agile methodology throughout execution.\
+10.Training rooms for relationship managers will be available at the training center as needed.\
+11.The scope of the project will not change as soon as the stakeholders sign the scope statement.\
+12.Relevant stakeholders will attend weekly meeting for discussions.\

 ### How Might We Statements